apache/pulsar/site2/docs/reference-pulsar-admin.md

 $ pulsar-admin topics subcommand
 ```

-From Pulsar 2.7.0, you can set topic-level policies.
+From Pulsar 2.7.0, the namespace level policies are available on topic  level.
 To enable topic level policy in Pulsar, you need to configure the following parameters in the `broker.conf` file.

 ```shell
 systemTopicEnabled=true